 The agreement is a serious one and the Focal Executive is very conscious of the need to maintain fund raising so as to be able to afford a payment of £4,840 every six months.
 The need to maintain a pool of volunteers and to ensure we supply at least seven hours per week is also an important commitment.

 The agreement can be terminated subject to six months’ notice on either side but termination would lead to an immediate reduction in opening hours and Focal is determined to ensure that does not happen, subject to the support of our local community in Adderbury, Milton and beyond.

 During 2016, the County Council held a conference for all Friends’ Groups which John Osborne and I attended.
 This was very helpful and have us both a good picture of what other Groups are doing.
-Support from the County Council has been very positive and our thanks are due to Anne Manwaring and also to James Hazelwood both of whom have been very helpful to us.
+Support from the County Council has been very positive and our thanks are due to James Hazelwood and Graham White both of whom have been very helpful to us.